0vos/0vos.github.io/_posts/2026-02-10-project-asset.md

 For articulated objects, we chose SAPIEN's articulated objects for assembly.
 The principle of assembly is similar to the assembly of composite colliders, but this time it involves parsing URDF files.

-Finally, to adapt to complex task environments in reality, I added Rodin API for 3D model generation (which is relatively accurate in physical structure and basically reasonable in textures), and the generated models are processed as simple concave objects.
+Finally, to adapt to complex task environments in reality, I added Rodin API for 3D model generation (which is relatively accurate in physical structure and basically reasonable in textures), and the generated models are processed as simple convex objects.